dangminhduc/aws-solution-architecture-professional-note/README.md

   - Inbound endpoints allow DNS queries to your VPC from on-premise network or another VPC
   - Outbound endpoints allow DNS queries from your VPC to on-premise network or another VPC
   - Resolver rules enable you to create one forwarding rule for each domain name and specify the name of the domain for which you want to forward DNS queries from your VPC to an on-premises DNS resolver and from your on-premises to your VPC.
 Rules are applied directly to your VPC and can be shared across multiple accounts.
+  - Should be created with specific availablibity zone.
 - To create AWS Site-to-Site VPN
   - Create a customer gateway: Need a Border Gateway Protocol(BGP) Autonomous System Number(ASN) if the routing type is dynamic; a static internet-routable IP address for the customer gateway device
   - Create a target gateway(on the AWS side of connection), can be a virtual private gateway or transit gateway